Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 ## Exsiting

-* Desktop,tablet and mobile responsive
+#### Desktop,tablet and mobile responsive
    * All pages have been incorparated with Bootstraps built in `flexbox` tool allowing each web page to be responsove on all devices giving the user complete felixabilty on all screen sizes and resolutions.
 All features implemented have been adjusted to size where necceserry in the `stylesheet.css` using `@media` allowing you to not only vary viewport dimensions based on screen size, but allowing me to set different style properties for different devices.

-* Navigation bar
+#### Navigation bar
    * The navigation bar at the head of every page with a custom designed background to match the websites theme. the navigatiuons bar allows users to navigate each page freely.
    `sticky-top` menus allows me to make sure the navigation access always visible to the user when browsing larger pages of content.
 All navbars have the artists logo attached with a clikable response sending the user back to the home page.

-* Footer
+#### Footer
    * Like with the navigation bar there is also a sticky footer at the foot of all webpages, mirroring the design of the navigation bar. three interactive social links that are in sending the user in a new tab to the artists soical accounts.

-* Modals
+#### Modals
    * A modal is a dialog box/popup window that is displayed on top of each page. they help to free up content with out cluttering the surface.
    My modal is linked with a C2A allowing the user to sign up to a newsletter. making that initial point of contact extremely user friendly.

-* Media Players
+#### Media Players
    * Audio<br>
    As my website is for users to be able to freely browse and listen to releases of the artists dicography.
 Audio snippets have been added to each release with added controls for users to play,pause,stop and alter the volume of media.

    * Video<br>
     video embedding into the browser with multiple tags that give more control over the video and player.
-You can play,stop,pause,make the screen full width of your device and download the media.
+You can play,stop,pause,alter the volume,make the screen full width of your device and download the media.
-    Multimedia of this variety is useful to site visitors who have literacy challenges and those with visual, audio or cognitive disabilities to help really understand the artists history.
+    Multimedia of this variety is useful to site visitors who have literacy challenges and those with visual, audio or cognitive disabilities.

 ### Features To Implement
+#### Processing the contact form
+* The informaton that the user submits will not process. with additonal Python or SQL language the data can then be processed and stored.

+#### CAPTCHA
+* Adding a [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) to the form to authenticate that a real person is submiting data. this will help block spammers and bots from collecting email addresses and submiting fake data.

+#### Forum/Discussion Area
+* Implementing a Discussion area is a great way to get users to return to your page.
+This will help create a communitiy where users will have a lot higher level of investment than a user just passing through.
+This feature could be Implemented into its own navigation tab so the returning user can naviugate easliy to the desired forum.

 ## Technologies Used